kumarUjjawal/kumarUjjawal/README.md

 - 👋 Hi, I’m Kumar Ujjawal
-- 🌱 I’m currently learning backend development with Python and Django and trying to add new features in my local version of cPython compiler.
+- 🌱 I’m currently a Machine Learning Engineer.
+I'm also learning and tyring to build cool stuffs with Rust programming language.
 - 📫 How to reach me ujjawalpathak6@gmail.com

 <!---